jonathansharman/najan/src/determiner-phrases.md

 | {su}       | Distributive | "each"/"every" |
 | {ðu}       | Generic      | "in general"   |

+> **Note:** Dynamic verb phrases cannot be used directly in determiner phrases, but it is possible to use a dynamic verb as an argument to a stative verb phrase.
+For example "a fire" is "an act of burning": {za qa tθoc djʊ}.

 The **indefinite determiner** {za} introduces a new specific instance of the complement.
 It corresponds to existential quantification in logic.